 Honorable Governor Murphy:

 The signers represent NJ environmental organizations concerned with more quickly advancing NJ efforts to combat climate change.
 We thank you for the leadership you continue to demonstrate in addressing climate change.
-We believe NJ must use every available tool to reduce 2005 levels of GHG emissions 50% by 2030, through a combination of legislation, regulation, and incentives.
+We believe NJ must use every available tool to reduce 2005 levels of GHG emissions 50% by 2030 through a combination of legislation, regulation, and incentives.

 In a July 2 response to “Ask the Governor”, your policy Advisor Ms. Hannah Thonet, provided a thorough response.
 Ms. Thonet then asked how to facilitate local action in municipalities.
 This letter answers that request.
 We recognize the source of the majority of NJ GHG is from within municipalities.